markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/self-worth, pride & self-awareness.md

 **Positive** Student Experience Count: <Value data={polarity_proportions} column=category_count row=2/>

-In the snippets provided, the overall sentiment regarding self-worth, pride, self-confidence, and self-awareness at the university is predominantly positive.
-Students express a strong sense of pride and accomplishment, often linked to the university's reputation, academic programs, and opportunities for personal growth.
-However, there are instances of negative experiences, particularly related to perceived elitism and social dynamics.
+In the snippets provided, the overall sentiment leans heavily towards the positive, with students expressing a strong sense of pride, self-worth, and confidence stemming from their association with the university.
+The positive experiences often highlight the university's prestigious reputation, successful alumni network, and the personal growth opportunities available.
+In contrast, the negative sentiments are fewer and tend to focus on social dynamics and personal challenges faced by the students.

 ```sql polarity_proportions